codingPhuc/IRL-learning-value-2/Fail Behavior.md

 1. Do **not** wash clothes when the air conditioner is on.

 2. Open the washing machine when you're done with the clothes.
+3. wash your banket separately

 ### 🍽️ Dishwashing